 A person who reports an incident to the School shall be provided access to their report upon request, consistent with state and federal laws governing privacy of and access to education records.
 A request for access to a report should be made to the Title IX Coordinator.

-7 Michael Freer will typically serve as the Deputy Title IX Coordinator in situations when an Employee is either the Respondent or the Complainant.
+6 The Director of Human Resources will typically serve as the Deputy Title IX Coordinator in situations when an Employee is either the Respondent or the Complainant.

 B. Anonymous Complaints